-It may not be explicit in your job description, but in order to be a high-performing auditor, you have to be able to deliver messages in a clear and compelling manner.
-From kick-off meetings and status reports to internal training sessions, executive committee reports and even ordinary staff meetings, auditors are often required to communicate with tact, diplomacy and conviction.
+In order to be a high-performing auditor, you must be able to deliver messages in a clear and compelling manner.
+From kickoff meetings and status reports to internal training sessions, executive committee reports and even ordinary staff meetings, auditors are often required to communicate with tact, diplomacy and conviction.

 The internal audit function’s position within a company is unique.
 It provides its principal stakeholders (audit committee members and management) valuable and objective assurance on governance, risk management and control processes, as well as consulting services to improve operations.
 With this critical responsibility to fulfill, implicit in executing those duties is internal audit’s continuous improvement to its own practices.